 When you are confined to a strict budget, it can bring a lot of stress with it.
 Stress from trying to stick to the budget and maybe even the circumstances surrounding the tight budget.
 A great way to treat the whole family would be to have one relaxing “chill day”.

-This day could look different for everyone depending on what you do on a normal basis but I would recommend taking the day off from all unnecessary cleaning or chores.
-A day when you don’t have to go to work and the kids don’t need to be in or do school.
+This day will look different for everyone depending on what you do on a normal basis but I would recommend taking the day off from all unnecessary cleaning or chores.
+A day when you don’t have to go to work and the kids don’t have school.
 Basically, a day when you have nothing else going on.
 Of course, I’m sure you can find something to do but don’t think about that on this day!

 Then during your Chill Day, relax with your family!
 Play board games that you already have (or swap a few with friends to try something new).
 Watch a good family movie (I recommend Sweet Land or Ring the Bell, or if you are in need of a laugh Tim Hawkins is awesome!), pop popcorn or make Homemade Kettle Corn.
 Mix up some kind of yummy snack together and make and eat appetizers all day instead of a regular meal.
 Overall, just have fun laughing, relaxing, and de-stressing together.

-Find a DIY You’ve Been Wanting to Try
+Find a DIY Project You’ve Been Wanting to Try

 Do you have something on your Pinterest boards or an idea that’s been penned up in the back of your mind that you’ve been wanting to make?
 Maybe you’ve needed a special kind of paint or tool to create the project and you’ve been putting it off because it’s just not necessary?